|

 calls for service.
 Along with the above case load, the police department

-constantly receiving grants to hire and maintain officers and increase
+been fortunate in constantly receiving grants to hire and maintain officers

 make the department what it is today."

-permission to post this well written and well researched article on the
+to post this well written and well researched article on the Magnolia Police

 The following is a speech given by Magnolia Mayor Robert Leech on August